 The 1990s and 2000s brought numerous "Best Of" compilations, and several albums of new material (that did not chart).

-To date, Eddie Money has sold 28 million records.
-His songs have appeared in numerous movies and televison shows, as well as video games like “Grand Theft Auto” and “Guitar Hero.”
+To date, Eddie Money has sold over 28 million records.
+His songs have appeared in numerous movies and television shows, as well as video games like "Grand Theft Auto" and "Guitar Hero."

 He has also appeared on television comedies, such as: "The Drew Carey Show" and "The King Of Queens."